barbw1re/KLib/README.md

 #### Notes

 To improve consistency in identifying button presses, the button signal will be "debounced" and is only identified as a legitimate press when the button is held down for at least 50ms.
-This value may be modified by adding the following `#define` (before #including AButton.h or KLib.h):
+This value may be modified by adding the following `#define` (before `#include <AButton.h>` or `#include <KLib.h>`):

 ```
 // Reduce debounce threshold to 10ms